 Creating Accessibility materials looks to support our community by making sure that everyone has the same opportunity to access information resources that we provide on the web.
-As outlined in the WEB STEWARDSHIP AGREEMENT, all content creators must follow (Americans with Disabilities Act (ADA) training resources in order to compliant with accessibility.
+As outlined in the Web Stewardship Agreement, all content creators must follow (Americans with Disabilities Act (ADA) training resources in order to comply with accessibility.

-- Before you start creating content, evaluate what you need and think about how to organize the information (have a clear coherent purpose and goals before you create your document).
+- Before creating content, evaluate what you need and think about how to organize the information (have a clear coherent purpose and goals before creating your document).

 - Once you know what you need, it is important to choose the best format that you are going to use to present it (Word, PDF, Qualtrics, PowerPoint Presentation, Html page, etc.).

 - Most ADA is handled by the design of Cascade however, digital documents like PDFs, Word documents, Powerpoints, forms, youtube videos, etc, each have their own requirements.

 To make sure that your webpage is ADA compliant, apply the following basic key concepts and principles to achieve accessibility:

 - Find and fix broken links (learn how to find broken links on your site).

 - Review PDFs for compliance and coaching opportunities (use Accessibility Check as you work on your document; add metadata information, such as Title, Author, and Language).